mcmc101001/tohmingchun/src/content/posts/python.md

 _Published on: 14/3/2024_

 I have always disliked woking on a python project.
 The lack of type safety and thus intellisense always made working with it frustrating.
 I never know what inputs a function takes, and what it returns.
 And of course, that's because I never did it properly.
-Here's some things I have learn to make python development more enjoyable.
+I got a bit of guidance from a fellow software engineer and here's some things I have learn to make python development more enjoyable.

 ## Dependency management